ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Transport

-Lets talk about the GraphQL transport layer and what has changed with Hot Chocolate 14.
-The GraphQL over HTTP spec is now in its final stages and we have been adopting the latest changes.
-This means that we no longer return status code 500 when the full result has be erased due to a non-null violation.
-Instead we return status code 200 and a JSON body that contains the error information and data as null.
+Let's talk about the GraphQL transport layer and what has changed with Hot Chocolate 14.
+The GraphQL over HTTP spec is now in its final stages, and we have been adopting the latest changes.
+This means that we no longer return status code 500 when the full result has been erased due to a non-null violation.
+Instead, we return status code 200 with a JSON body that contains the error information and `data` as null.

-If you are interested into the spec, you can find the current version [here](LINK).
+If you are interested in the spec, you can find the current version [here](LINK).

 We have also reintroduced the error code for not authenticated errors to make it easier for authentication flows.
-This was something we originally dropped in Hot Chocolate 13 but because a lot of you have struggled with this we have reintroduced it.
+This was something we originally dropped in Hot Chocolate 13, but because many of you struggled with this, we have reintroduced it.

-Apart from these smaller bits an pieces we have completely rewritten our persisted operation aka trusted document pipeline to introduce end-2-end tracability across the whole transport layer.
+Apart from these smaller bits and pieces, we have completely rewritten our persisted operation, aka trusted document pipeline, to introduce end-to-end traceability across the entire transport layer.
 We have done this by implementing a feature we call semantic routes.
-The idea here is that each operation has a unique uri that is derived from the document has and the operation name.
+The idea here is that each operation has a unique URI that is derived from the document hash and the operation name.

-This new persisted operation transport pipeline can be mapped separatly like the following.
+This new persisted operation transport pipeline can be mapped separately, as shown in the following example:

 ```csharp
 app.MapGraphQLPersistedOperations();
 ```

-By default we would map the persisted operations to `/graphql/persisted/{documentHash}/{operationName}` but you can change the root for this path.
+By default, we would map the persisted operations to `/graphql/persisted/{documentHash}/{operationName}`, but you can change the root for this path.

-Now with this only the variables and extensions are posted to the server or when you are using a query you can also use a get request like the following:
+Now, with this setup, only the variables and extensions are posted to the server.
+If you are using a query, you can also use a GET request, like the following:

 ```csharp
 GET /graphql/persisted/1234/GetBook?variables={id:1}
 ```

-This also makes it so much easier to work with CDNs or to reroute certain operation to different servers.
+This also makes it much easier to work with CDNs or to reroute certain operations to different servers.

-For this release we have also reimplementd our batching transport layer and support now variable batching and request batching.
-Variable batching is a new batching proposal we have created for the upcoming Composite Schema Specification to transparently use batching in combination with standard GraphQL queries instead of relying on special field like the `_entities` field.
+For this release, we have also reimplemented our batching transport layer and now support both variable batching and request batching.
+Variable batching is a new batching proposal we have created for the upcoming Composite Schema Specification to transparently use batching in combination with standard GraphQL queries, instead of relying on special fields like the `_entities` field.

-With variable batching you can batch for the same operation multiple sets of variables.
+With variable batching, you can batch multiple sets of variables for the same operation.

 ```json
 {